isw3d/TouchDesigner-Linux/README.md

 - NVIDIA GPUs are highly recommended.
 - Wayland works way better than X11.
 - Performance may vary depending on hardware and driver setup.
+- Overall, my experience was smoother than on Windows, with better performance and a cooler-running machine due to Linux optimizations.

 Built with care.